StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 #### MetadataUpdateParams

-A set of parameters about how StarRocks caches the metadata of Hive.
+A set of parameters about how StarRocks caches Iceberg metadata.
 This parameter set is optional.

+###### enable_iceberg_metadata_cache

-Currently, this parameter set contains only one parameter, `enable_iceberg_metadata_cache`, which specifies whether to cache pointers and partition names for Iceberg tables.
+The main parameter is `enable_iceberg_metadata_cache`, which specifies whether to cache Iceberg tables metadata.
 This parameter is supported from v3.2.1 onwards:

 - From v3.2.1 to v3.2.3, this parameter is set to `true` by default, regardless of what metastore service is used.
 - In v3.2.4 and later, if the Iceberg cluster uses AWS Glue as metastore, this parameter still defaults to `true`.
 However, if the Iceberg cluster uses other metastore service such as Hive metastore, this parameter defaults to `false`.

+When you enable enable_iceberg_metadata_cache, backig catalog will be polled every https://docs.starrocks.io/docs/administration/management/FE_configuration/#background_refresh_metadata_interval_millis

+###### iceberg_meta_cache_ttl_sec

+This parameter controls when to update table's metadata.
+If you commit to iceberg table, starrocks will refresh table's metadata if cached commit timestamp is older than iceberg_meta_cache_ttl_sec on it's next refresh run.

+If tables metadata have not changed on refresh run, cache will be extended by this value.

+Default is 48 hours.

+##### iceberg_table_cache_ttl_sec

+This parameter controls when to expire cache of table names and hence when to stop refreshing tables' metadata.

+Default is 30 minutes.

 ### Examples